SteeltoeOSS/Documentation/docs/README.md

 ### Links and Cross References

 Markdown files can contain a YAML header.
-Values in this header let you control page design, as well as set the page's `UID`.
-With this, you can create an `xref`, as well as use the `@` shorthand.
+Values in this header let you control page design and set the page's `UID`.
+The `UID` can be used to create a reference to the page using an `xref`.
+The shorthand `@` syntax is not recommended, because broken links aren't reliably validated when used.
+The easiest way to reference other pages is to use Markdown syntax, for example: `[link title](../example.md#section-title)`.

 For more information, see [Links and Cross References](https://dotnet.github.io/docfx/docs/links-and-cross-references.html).

 > [!NOTE]
 > Internal links should point to `.md` files instead of `.html` files.
 Alternatively, use the `UID` of the target page.
 In both cases, docfx calculates the path and checks for broken links when building the project.